 - sanitary and hygienic norms;

 - industrial and economic norms;

 - integrated norms.

 4.2.
-Sanitary and hygienic norms without regard to radiation impacts.
+Sanitary and hygienic norms (radiation impacts not considered)

-The purpose of sanitary and hygienic standardization is to develop the scientifically reasonable criteria of safety or harmfulness, in terms of human health, of the human habitat factors and life activity conditions.
+The purpose of sanitary and hygienic standardization is to develop the scientifically reasonable criteria of safety (or harmfulness), in terms of human health, of the human habitat factors and life activity conditions.
 This scope of standardization covers the environmental, industrial and housing aspects of human life.
-One of the key principles of standardization consists in the threshold impact concept.
+For these purposes, the threshold impact concept is one of key principles of standardization.